hash-bang/XThrow/README.md

 This script was written originally as a drop-in alternative to the Compiz Put plugin which performs much the same functions.

+See the `examples` folder for an example keymap and ways to import it into various Window Managers.

 Command line reference
 ======================